-el in which a steady cash sum is paid unconditionally to all residents, has been proposed (under different concepts and in different forms) by several thinkers since the 17th century, in other words since the establishment of the first basic state-run welfare models.
+NIVERSAL BASIC INCOME, a model in which a steady cash sum is paid unconditionally to all residents, has been proposed (under different concepts and in different forms) by several thinkers since the 17th century, in other words since the establishment of the first basic state-run welfare models.
 In recent decades, UBI has been brought up in various contexts, either with an intention to establish a minimum level of income where this has not been previously guaranteed or to replace means tested benefits and to get rid of the excess bureaucracy involved.